alphagov/govuk-import-export-prototype/guide/declare-goods-you-ve-moved-in-or-out-of-the-uk-using-intrastat/make-an-intrastat-declaration.markdown

 Read [guidance on how to complete your declaration](https://www.uktradeinfo.com/Intrastat/AboutIntrastat/Pages/SupplementaryDeclarations.aspx) on the UK Trade Info website.

+You need to [register with UK Trade Info](https://www.uktradeinfo.com/Intrastat/ElectronicSubmission/Internet/Pages/Internet.aspx) before you can use Intrastat.

 ## What to do if you need to change your declaration